AhmedAshrafFayeq/WeatherApp/WeatherApp/WeatherApp/Docs/README.md

 ------------------------------------------------------

-* to run the app should install pod
+* to run the app should install pods

+* to fetch API data in the 2 other environmet (Prod & Stag): please remove the whitespaces from BaseUrl in ServerConfig class